 Like the famous saying, skin keeps our insides in!
 It also keeps everything else out.
 Skin is our body’s first line of defense against pathogens, harmful substances, injuries, and more.
 It also controls how much heat and water our body loses to the environment, allowing us to sweat.
 Even goosebumps are part of our skin’s regulation system; the tightening of the skin raises our fine hairs upright, trapping warm air close to our skin.

 The skin is a surprisingly complex material, which scientists have not been able to reproduce artificially.
 This is because it is a dynamic tissue, which is constantly maintained by the nourishing circulatory system underneath; and by a number of glands on the outside of our skin, which secrete oils and other substances that keep our skin from drying and cracking.

 Fun fact: skin is also the largest organ in the body.
 Or perhaps we should say, the largest organ on the body.

 Lymphatic System/Immune System

-The lymphatic system is a circulatory system separate from the cardiovascular system that that carries water, white blood cells, and other substances.
-It does not have red blood cells or platelets.
+The lymphatic system is a circulatory system separate from the cardiovascular system.
+It carries water, white blood cells, and other substances, but it does not have red blood cells or platelets.
 Because it is not the body’s main carrier of oxygen, lymph can move more slowly than the bloodstream – giving the white blood cells more time to find and attack invaders.